 Types of Patio Tiles

-- Granite – Granite is the hardest and least porous of all the natural stones.
-It’s strong, resilient and durable.
-It will hold up well in cold northern NJ temperatures and adverse weather conditions.
-It’s available in beautiful color variations from white to black.
+- Granite – It is one of the hardest and least porous of all the natural stones.
+It can withstand cold northern NJ temperatures and adverse climatic conditions.
+It comes in colors that vary from white to black.

 - Slate – Slate is durable, but softer than granite or marble.
 Its strong color variations create a lot of texture and visual interest and no two tiles are ever alike.
 It’s a great choice when you want contrast in your outdoor patio.
 Colors ranges are gray, green, orange, brown and tan.